kylerobots/example-python-package/README.rst

 Release Drafts
 ^^^^^^^^^^^^^^

-There is a GitHub workflow that automatically drafts release notes based on Pull Requests.
+There is a GitHub workflow job that automatically drafts release notes based on Pull Requests.
 It uses an Action called `release-drafter <https://github.com/release-drafter/release-drafter>`_.
 This action is configured to group info based on the tag type (e.g. *build*, *documentation*, etc.) and can automatically determine the next version using the same tags.